Piccadilly line

 Stations in central London were rebuilt to cater for a higher volume of passenger traffic.
-To prepare for World War II, some stations were equipped with shelters and basic amenities, and others with blast walls.
+To prepare for the Second World War, some stations were equipped with shelters and basic amenities, and others with blast walls.
 Construction of the Victoria line, the first section of which opened in 1968, helped to relieve congestion on the Piccadilly line; some sections of the Piccadilly had to be rerouted for cross-platform interchange with the new line.
 Several plans were made to extend the Piccadilly line to serve Heathrow Airport.
 The earliest approval was given in 1967, and the Heathrow extension opened in stages between 1975 and 1977.
 This served only Terminals 2 and 3 and the former Terminal 1.
 The line was extended again twice, to Terminal 4 via a loop in 1986, and to Terminal 5 directly from the main terminal station in 2008.

 This line has two depots, at Northfields and Cockfosters, with a group of sidings at several locations.
 There are crossovers at a number of locations, some of which allow trains to switch to different lines.
 The Piccadilly line's electric power was formerly generated at Lots Road Power Station.
 This was taken out of use in 2003, and the line is now powered from the National Grid network.
 1973 Stock trains are used on the line, 78 of which are needed to operate a 24 trains per hour (tph) service (a train every 2 1/2 minutes) during peak hours.
-These trains are due to be replaced by New Tube for London (NTfL) trains in the 2020s.
+These trains are due to be replaced by 2024 Stock in 2026.